flyingcircusio/fc-nixos/doc/src/upgrade.md

   for example `nodejs-19_x` is now `nodejs_19`.
 - The `dnsmasq` service now takes configuration via the `services.dnsmasq.settings` attribute set.
-The option `services.dnsmasq.extraConfig` will be deprecated when NixOS 22.11 reaches end of life.
+The option `services.dnsmasq.extraConfig` still works but should be migrated to `settings` soon. `extraConfig` is deprecated in this release and issues warnings at system build time.
 - PostgreSQL has opt-in support for [JIT compilation] (https://www.postgresql.org/docs/current/jit-reason.html).
 It can be enabled like this: